CHTC/chtc-website-source/uw-research-computing/os-transition-htc.md

 published: true
 ---

-Starting on August 10, CHTC's high throughput computing (HTC) system will begin upgrading the Linux distribution and version we use on our servers.
+Starting on August 1, CHTC's high throughput computing (HTC) system will begin upgrading the Linux distribution and version we use on our servers.
 The current version of Linux running on most of our servers is CentOS 7 and we will be upgrading to CentOS Stream 8.
-This transition will happen over the next few months [See "Important Dates"](#important-dates) and requires [proactive action from CHTC users](#what-you-need-to-do) to prevent interruptions to research work.
+This transition will happen over the next several weeks [See "Important Dates"](#important-dates) and requires [proactive action from CHTC users](#what-you-need-to-do) to prevent interruptions to research work.